Sewer Line Video Inspection East Valley

 Having a video camera inspection is also a great idea if you are not purchasing an older home.
 The living and cleaning behaviors of the previous owners can also determine the health of the plumbing and/or sewer/septic drain lines.
 If previous owners cooked with heavy oils or fats and disposed of them down the kitchen sink, the pipes will have a thick grease coating that is a recipe for a clogging disaster.
 Previous homeowners may have also been heavy toilet wipe users that are now congested in the plumbing lines.

 Priority Pumping offers a low, flat-rate fee for our Plumbing Line Inspections.
 This includes the visual video inspection of all plumbing lines within the home and even the sewer or septic line to the sewer tap or septic tank.
 (The ADEQ septic inspection does not include any inspection of the sewer lines leading up to the septic tank itself.)
 Don’t blindly buy a home without properly having the plumbing lines inspected from the inside out!
-Bad, old, leaky pipes or build-up inside of plumbing or drain lines can cost thousands of dollars to replace as many of the lines are located in under the floor or expensive driveways.
+Bad, old, leaky pipes or build-up inside of plumbing or drain lines can cost thousands of dollars to replace as many of the lines are located under the floor or under expensive driveways.